-Ideal for students already certified in elementary or childhood education, this program will prepare you to work with students with reading difficulties and disabilities.
-It will also prepare you to work as a consultant teacher, working with students with disabilities in a regular classroom environment.
+Ideal for students already certified in elementary or childhood education, our Literacy/Special Education degree will prepare you to work with students with reading difficulties and disabilities.
+It will also prepare you to work as a consultant teacher, with students with disabilities in a regular classroom environment.

-This program, part of the Esteves School of Education, is accredited by the Council for Accreditation of Educator Preparation (CAEP).
+This program, part of the Esteves School of Education, is accredited by the Association for Advancing Quality in Educator Preparation (AAQEP).